Google Analytics tags

 Adding heated seats is very easy since the heating grid can be cut to fit, peeling the adhesive backing off the grid and sticking it flat under the leather covers.

 It can be powered by the OE seat plug connection pins, Pin-1 for ground, and Pin-2 for hot, under the seat.
-The plug attached to the seat is designed to be pried open and the pins within are designed to be soldered to.
+The plug attached to the seat is designed to be pried open and the pins within are designed to be removed soldered to and reinserted into the electrical plug.
 I mounted the round rocker high-off-low heat setting switch through the skirt cover on the front of the seat; see the picture at the top of this document.
 The entire addition is, in this way, a self-contained part of the seat with no extra external wiring attached.
 For more details on adding heat to hard-back sports seats in your 993 see:

 Appendix "J" adding heat to hardback 993.html